gabrielecola/GLM-methods-to-deal-with-count-data/README.md

 The aim of this project is to analyze the behaviour of users that rent the bikes.
-The model adopted are GLMs, in particular the ones that deal with count data such as Poisson Regression.
+The model adopted are GLMs, in particular the ones that deal with count data.
+Finally, The project is wrritten in R language, in particular with R markdown.